NewsPinellas County

 In November, one such owner filed a claim against the city under the Bert J. Harris, Jr., Private Property Rights Protection Act.
 The state law provides compensation and relief to landowners when government rules and regulations limit their private property rights.

-In Indian Rocks Beach, the owner of a large vacation rental on 20th Ave. is asking the city for either $2.6 million in compensation for lost revenue or to be exempt from the occupancy rule in the current ordinance, which limits how many can stay overnight in vacation rentals.
+In Indian Rocks Beach, the owner of a large vacation rental on 20th Ave. sent a letter to the city asking for either $2.6 million in compensation for lost revenue or to be exempt from the occupancy rule in the current ordinance, which limits how many can stay overnight in vacation rentals.

-Some, like Pfanstiehl, hope the city stands firm in defense of its ordinance.
+Some like Pfanstiehl hope the city will ultimately stand firm in defense of its ordinance.

 “This is absurd.
-They’re bending over backwards to these disruptive businesses,” he said.
+They’re bending over backwards to these disruptive businesses,” he said previously.